Class Volunteer Handbook

 -

 Provide directions and assistance for creating online events and forms through the class website.
-Volunteers are expected to use the Forms Manager function to check sign-up reports for events requiring registration.
+Volunteers are expected to use the Forms function to check sign-up reports for events requiring registration.

 -